Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Results

 Breakdown to turbulence via second Mack mode fundamental resonance is investigated for a Mach 6 boundary layer over a flat plate configuration.
 The axial Mach number distribution across the streamwise and spanwise directions at $y=4.5$ in Fig. \ref{fig:uncontrolled_mach_SMF} provides an indication of the flow topology for the uncontrolled (baseline) configuration.
 Downstream of the energy peak of the second Mack mode ($x \approx 650$), there is formation of large amplitude steady streaks with the most energetic harmonic being the $(f,k)=(0,4)$ based on a frequency-wavenumber decomposition.
 This is not part of the spectrum of the forcing disturbance law (table \ref{tab:transition_forcing}), but is the result of triadic, difference interaction of the disturbance oblique waves (mode 4 in table \ref{tab:transition_forcing}).

 For the controlled configuration, a spanwise non-uniform surface temperature with $A_{T_w}=0.25$ and $k_{s}=2\pi/\lambda_{z,s}=4$ is enforced in the computational domain to understand whether transition delay can be achieved via either constructive or destructive interference of the large amplitude streaks due to non-linear interactions and the control-streaks (Fig. \ref{fig:SMF_controlled}).
 The spanwise variation in surface temperature corresponds to approximately $162$ K. The choice of the fundamental wavenumber of the control-streaks ($k_s$) is based upon previous studies \citep{Boscagli2025_SCITECH}.
 This corresponds to a wavelength that is approximately $9$ times the boundary layer thickness at the inlet of the computational domain ($\delta_{99,in}$).
-For this operating conditions, it is expected to provide a near-optimum stabilization of the second Mack mode.
+For these operating conditions, it is expected to provide a near-optimum stabilization of the second Mack mode, via MFD in the initial linear stage of transition.
+The choice of the wavelength is therefore made independently of the wavelength of the streaks that are generated via non-linear interaction subsequent to the initial planar wave amplification.

 The spanwise non-uniform surface temperature generates control-streaks with a maximum amplitude of approximately 3.5\% of the freestream speed ($u_{\infty}$).
 This is quantified through the amplitude of the $(f,k)=(0,4)$ Fourier harmonic of the streamwise velocity in Fig. \ref{fig:SMF_controlled_Fourier_streaks} for $x<500$.
 Further downstream ($x>500$), the amplitude of the $(f,k)=(0,4)$ harmonic rapidly grows, and it peaks at around $x\approx650$ to approximately 20\% (fig. \ref{fig:SMF_controlled_Fourier_streaks}).
 The comparison with the uncontrolled configuration indicates the presence of constructive interference between the control-streaks and the streaks due to non-linear interactions.
 The control-streaks stabilize the second Mack mode with a significant reduction in the amplitude of the modal energy of the fundamental, 2D, harmonic, depicted by the $(f,k)=(1,0)$ harmonic in Fig. \ref{fig:SMF_controlled_Fourier_second_mode} for $x\approx 600$.
 This is in agreement with our previous studies \citep{Boscagli2026_JFM}.